 Fishing tackle made by fly-tying or artificial lures made of wood, metal, glass, feathers, hair, synthetic fibers or hard plastic and barbless hooks only.
-The use of any substance, including soft plastics, in combination with restricted fishing tackle is prohibited.
+The use of any substance in combination with restricted fishing tackle is prohibited.

 TROUT STOCKING & FISHING REPORT